 Belmond Mount Nelson Hotel is Cape Town’s most iconic luxury hotel located in a sprawling garden dome in the heart of the city’s vibrant cultural centre and close to the bustling V&A Waterfront and some of Cape Town’s best beaches.
 The hotel is an urban sanctuary with a romantic heritage, a unique sense of style, and an unparalleled commitment to service excellence.

 Situated on top of a small hill overlooking the historic Medina of Fez, Palais Faraj Suites & Spa draws guests into a magical world where the enchantment of a bygone era blends harmoniously with modern inspiration.
 The building is an architectural jewel with stucco laces, marble floors and ribbed arches that ensure that each guest experiences exquisite refinement and discovers an ancient culture rich in art and history.
 With 25 suites, a swimming pool, spa, two restaurants and a panoramic lounge, Palais Faraj offers a comfortable and relaxing stay.

-Started in the heart of the city, between the Nil and the emblematic Tahrir Square, discover the Caire as in the Nil Ritz-Carlton.
-Discover graceful spaces and enjoy exclusive views of the Nil River and the Egyptian Museum from the rooms and suites.
+Started in the heart of the city, between the Nile and the emblematic Tahrir Square, discover the Caire as in the Nile Ritz-Carlton.
+Discover graceful spaces and enjoy exclusive views of the Nile River and the Egyptian Museum from the rooms and suites.
 In the luxury rooms you have a private oasis where a marble bathroom and a generous space invite guests to relax and unwind.
 The spacious hotel suites are designed to invite guests to relax, entertain and be comfortable in a first-class environment.

 4. Six Senses Zil Pasyon